Hexalantes/Debueis/README.md

 - Additional packages (LibreOffice, VLC Media Player, Okular and Java Runtime Environment 8) are added back.
 - Simple shell-based AUR helper and Pacman wrapper XPM (XPM is not a Package Manager) added.
 (Type "xpm help" or "xpm -h" for help.)
 - Added a local repo named "Abyss".
+- BIOS/UEFI GRUB issue fixed.
+- Firefox removed.
+Added Chromium instead.
+- Logo changed to TÜBİTAK's one.
+- There is a new wallpaper.

 # Build Tips
   - You should create a local repo for building iso, here is the instructions: